The Brigand (1961 film): Production

 The film was produced by Cineriz with a budged of 98 millions lire.
-It is based on the 1951 historical novel Il brigante by Giuseppe Berto.
+It is based on the 1951 historical novel The Brigand by Giuseppe Berto.
 After a pre-production of over a year, it was shot in 10 months in Calabria.
 The cast mostly consisted on non-professional actors, the majority of whom recruited directly on location.
 In its original cut, it run about 3 and a half hour.

 Release

 The film had its premiere at the 22nd Venice International Film Festival, in the main competition section, winning the FIPRESCI prize.

 Reception

 Gian Luigi Rondi wrote: "The story finds in him a careful and accurate narrator, now polemical, now inspired, not always able, however, to impose a harmonious unity on the narration nor to keep the often epic atmosphere of the film clear of certain errors of taste and style, certain dramatic novelties which smack not so much of exasperation as of mere exaggeration".